 The whole story begins on Aug 11, 2019.
 My husband and I sold our previous house and moved to Florida.
 I needed the internet up and functional the day I moved into my new home so I could manage my online business.

-In light of this knowledge, I called Comcast on the 11th and requested service connection for Aug 15th.
+In light of this knowledge, I called Comcast Xfinity on the 11th and requested a service connection for Aug 15th.
 The man who set it up assured me I would have the internet on the 15th.